Synchrony (The X-Files): Plot

 Lisa locates the elderly man and confronts him; however, he injects her with the chemical after explaining that Lisa will be responsible for the coming future.
 Scully successfully resuscitates Lisa.
-Jason confronts his elderly self in the computer mainframe room at the cryogenic lab, where the old man has erased all of Jason's files from the mainframe.
+Jason confronts his elderly self in the computer mainframe room at the cryogenic laboratory, where the old man has erased all of Jason's files from the mainframe.
 The old man tells Jason that the success of their research made time travel possible, but also plunged the world into chaos.
-Jason lunges at the old man, choking him as he demands to travel back himself and save Lisa.
-Mulder arrives with the news that Lisa has been saved, and the elder Jason wraps his arms around his younger self and bursts into flames, the fire consuming them both.
+Jason lunges at the old man, choking him as he demands to travel back to save Lisa.
+Mulder arrives with the news that Lisa has been saved, and the elder Jason wraps his arms around his younger self and spontaneously bursts into flames, the fire consuming them both.

 As Lisa is loaded on to an ambulance to receive further treatment, Scully breaks the news to her that Jason died in the mainframe room fire.
 Mulder then reminds Scully of a statement in her thesis in which she asserts that "... although multidimensionality suggests infinite outcomes in an infinite number of universes, each universe can produce only one outcome," which indicates that, despite Jason Nichols effectively erasing himself from the future, the rapid freezing agent compound will be discovered by someone in the current universe, resulting in the eventual discovery of time travel.

-Later, Lisa sets to work at the cryonics lab, attempting to reconstruct the chemical compound.
+Later, Lisa sets to work at the cryonics laboratory, attempting to reconstruct the chemical compound.